Thermoelectric Power of the YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) Heavy Fermions

 Figure \ref{Zn20ST2} shows the low temperature $S(T)$ of YbT$_{2}$Zn$_{20}$.
 For T = Fe and Ru, a broad minimum of $\sim$ -70\,$\mu$V/K is shown at the temperature $T^{S}_{min}$\,$\sim$\,22\,K. For T = Os, Ir and Rh, a similar broad minimum develops at a temperature of $T^{S}_{min}$\,$\sim$\,16-23\,K, where the width of the peak is wider than that for T = Fe and Ru.
 For T = Co, $S(T)$ shows a similar temperature dependence but with the minimum shifted to $T^{S}_{min}$\,$\sim$\,4\,K and it also shows slope changes around $\sim$\,1\,K and $\sim$\,8\,K. The width of the minimum for T = Co is narrower than that for the other members of this family.
-Above 10\,K, the absolute value of the TEP for T = Co reduces rapidly as the temperature increases and the sign of the TEP changes from negative to positive close to 150\,K. For comparison, $S(T)$ curves for T = Co together with T = Fe and Rh are plotted on a semi-logarithmic scale in the inset of Fig. \ref{Zn20ST1}.
+Above 10\,K, the absolute value of the TEP for T = Co reduces more rapidly as the temperature increases than it does for the other YbT$_{2}$Zn$_{20}$ compounds and the sign of the TEP changes from negative to positive close to 150\,K. For comparison, $S(T)$ curves for T = Co together with T = Fe and Rh are plotted on a semi-logarithmic scale in the inset of Fig. \ref{Zn20ST1}.
 A smaller local minimum ($\sim$\,-48\,$\mu$V/K) is observed for YbOs$_{2}$Zn$_{20}$.
-It is not clear at present if this is related to the electrical resistivity measurement that showed a larger residual resistivity in YbOs$_{2}$Zn$_{20}$ compared to other members (T = Fe, Ru, Ir, and Rh) \cite{Torikachvili2007}. $S(T)$ of YbIr$_{2}$Zn$_{20}$ is negative over the whole temperature range measured, the sign change from negative to positive being expected around $\sim$\,400\,K, based on a linear extrapolation of $S(T)$ above 250\,K. Below 10\,K (or 3\,K for T = Co), $S(T)$ data for all compounds show a tendency of approaching zero and reveal linear temperature dependencies, $S(T)$\,=\,$\alpha T$.
-Since the TEP was measured down to 0.4\,K for T = Fe, Rh, and Co, the linear temperature dependence of $S(T)$ is even more clearly revealed for these compounds as shown in the inset of Fig. \ref{Zn20ST2}.
+It is not clear at present if this is related to the electrical resistivity measurement that showed a larger residual resistivity in YbOs$_{2}$Zn$_{20}$ compared to other members (T = Fe, Ru, Ir, and Rh) \cite{Torikachvili2007}. $S(T)$ of YbIr$_{2}$Zn$_{20}$ is negative over the whole temperature range measured, the sign change from negative to positive being expected around $\sim$\,400\,K, based on a linear extrapolation of $S(T)$ above 250\,K. Below 10\,K (or 3\,K for T = Co), $S(T)$ data for all compounds show a tendency of approaching zero and reveal linear temperature dependencies that, to varying degrees, approach $S(T)$\,=\,$\alpha T$.
+The inset of Fig. \ref{Zn20ST2} shows data down to 0.4 K for T = Fe, Rh, and Co and shows roughly this linear behavior in greater detail.